 I really like trees as targets, because you don't run into the problem of the fabric scrunching up as much.
 The bark gives it good grip.

-busy street uptown.
+This yarnbomb was put up Friday afternoon and is on a sidestreet as it connects to a busy street uptown.
 Because of the earthy colours I think it's the kind of thing you wouldn't really notice unless you were on foot, or possibly if you were super observant.
 Here's hoping the cops that stopped me last week don't see it... it's only a couple blocks from where my police confrontation occurred.
 I don't think cops spend a whole lot of time on foot though.

 Lastly, this is one I put up today.
 It is on campus, outside one of the Environmental Studies buildings.
 I like how it kind of blends into the colour of the beam.
 Sneaky.